NeoSOFT-Technologies/mobile-android/wiki/docs/modules/request manager.md

    }.execute()
    ```

-6. To manage the exception its important to return **true** from the catch block to handle the exception and **false** to handle by system.
+6. If you wish to handle the exception to make some custom behaviour to your UI you can return **true** else return **false** when u want the automatic exception handler behaviour defined in the viewmodel.

   	 To learn more about architecture see [exception handler](exception-handling.md)